-Ex-contract chief to plead guilty in Atlanta corruption case
+Ex-contract chief pleads guilty in Atlanta corruption case

 State records show Scott incorporated Cornerstone in 2011 along with Crystal Reed, wife of Tracy Reed.
 He’s brother to former Mayor Kasim Reed and was later listed as registered agent for Cornerstone.

+Scott faces a total of up to 21 years in prison.
+His sentencing is set for Nov.
+25.

-Scott’s would be the sixth guilty plea in an investigation into corruption under Kasim Reed.
+Scott’s is the sixth guilty plea in an investigation into corruption under Kasim Reed.